phhuynh89/namoacademy-cloudflare/README.md

-# Cloudflare Workers with D1 SQLite Database
+# Cloudflare Workers with D1 Database and Account Creator

-A Cloudflare Workers project with D1 (SQLite) database integration.
+A Cloudflare Workers project with D1 (SQLite) database integration and automated account creation on felo.ai using Puppeteer and Browser Rendering API.

 ## Prerequisites